 On the other side, there are food products that are the worst for your brain.
 Indulge too often, and you are likely to face uncertainty, depression, and slowed down reactions.
 In a vicious cycle, the depressed brain has a poor ability to make better decisions to improve.

 If you realize you’ve got the bad practices, it’s time to begin scaling back.
 Your brain won’t like a major dietary shift at once, and even if you believe it’s the right choice, you’ll struggle to keep it going.
 Rather, eliminate the following 7 foods from your lifestyle one by one, allowing a gradual change that will preserve your brain’s wellbeing for a long time.
 The surprising thing to quit is probably # 7.

-The great news is, not all the fats are bad for you.
+The great news is, not all fats are bad for you.
 Nonetheless, a particular form of fat called trans fat has a harmful effect on the brain.
-Trans fats are commonly present in animal products, including meat and dairy products, but they are not as problematic as trans fats manufactured industrially, which are injected into all kinds of processed foods.
+Trans fats are commonly present in animal products, including meat and dairy products, but they are not as problematic as trans fats manufactured industrially, which are injected into all kinds of processed dangerous foods.

-Excessive consumption of trans fat in the form of margarine, baked goods, chips and crackers, frozen and processed foods, and creamy beverages leads to higher risk of Alzheimer’s and dementia.
-Research has shown that big trans fat consumption also causes to earlier cognitive decline, lower brain volume, and weaker memory.
+Excessive consumption of trans fat in the form of margarine, baked goods, chips and crackers, frozen and processed foods, and creamy beverages leads to a higher risk of Alzheimer’s and dementia.
+Research has shown that big trans fat consumption also causes earlier cognitive decline, lower brain volume, and weaker memory.